Summary of Revelations

 Babylon’s fall is swift.
 God calls His people out from false religion into the freedom of His Bride.
 The collapse of the old system clears the way for the marriage of the Lamb.

-The millennium is the present reign of Christ, begun at the cross.
+The millennium is the present reign of Jesus, begun at the cross.
 Satan’s binding, the first resurrection, and final judgment are spiritual realities fulfilled in Him.
 The second death is eternal separation from God.

 The New Jerusalem is the Bride, radiant in glory.
 God dwells with His people in unbroken fellowship.
 The city’s light is the Lamb Himself, its gates always open in perfect peace.